 Gale Primary Sources takes users beyond a simple search, allowing them to analyze content using frequency and term-relationship tools.
 Through intuitive subject-indexing users will discover new material even in the most familiar of content sets.

 Information for business people, students and travelers, with maps, country and trade reports, cultural, media, holidays, trade information and much more.

 Explore your family history with the premier collection of U.S. obituaries and death notices for in-depth genealogical research from 1704 – today.
 HeritageHub helps you easily identify relatives, uncover new information and potentially unknown family members.
 Includes deep coverage from all 50 states, hard-to-find content from the mid 1900’s, and original obituary images.
 Access is available 24/7.

 This ground-breaking project, launched in celebration of Native American Heritage Month, is an interactive online map that features audio recordings of 47 contemporary Native American poets, including Louise Erdrich, Natalie Diaz, and Ray Young Bear, among many others.
 The project was conceived by US Poet Laureate Joy Harjo.

-MyHeritage is a website for discovering, sharing, and preserving family history.
-It offers online, mobile and software platforms to its users worldwide.
+MyHeritage is the place for discovering, sharing, and preserving family history.
 It contains records from World Vital Records.